Cobaltous/SquirdleSolver/README.md

-Created to get myself familiar with both libaries and to have something else hosted here.
+Created to get myself familiar with both the jsoup and Swing libaries and to have something else hosted here.